DevTrainings/GitTraining/18-RemoteRepository/README.md

 simply use:

 ```
-> git checkout Fixes
+> git checkout AddJoke
-Branch Fixes set up to track remote branch Fixes from origin.
+Branch AddJoke set up to track remote branch AddJoke from origin.
-Switched to a new branch 'Fixes'
+Switched to a new branch 'Joke'
 ```

 Or alternatively you can specify remote name too (```origin``` in this case):

 ```
-> git checkout -t origin/Fixes
+> git checkout -t origin/AddJoke
-Branch Fixes set up to track remote branch Fixes from origin.
+Branch AddJoke set up to track remote branch AddJoke from origin.
-Switched to a new branch 'Fixes'
+Switched to a new branch 'AddJoke'
 ```

 ### Retrieving changes from a remote branch